TejasweeSahu/OPENCODE_TASK_WEB/README.md

+# My Portfolio
-This is my first git project, its my Portofolio webpage.
+- This is my first git project.
+- It is a Uni Club induction task.